TITLE 86: REVENUE

 6) The principles stated in this subsection with respect to hospitals apply also to sanitaria and clinics.

-n) Meaning of "Exclusively"
+o) Meaning of "Exclusively"

-2) However, if a substantial purpose or activity of the purchaser is not charitable, religious or educational, the Department will not consider the purchaser to be organized and operated exclusively for charitable, religious or educational purposes within the meaning of the Act.
+2) However, if a substantial purpose or activity of the purchaser is not charitable, religious, or educational, the Department will not consider the purchaser to be organized and operated exclusively for charitable, religious, or educational purposes within the meaning of the Act.

-1) Suppliers of educational, scientific and similar institutions, associations and organizations operated as "business" enterprises do not incur Retailers' Occupation Tax liability when they sell tangible personal property to any such purchaser for resale either in connection with or apart from the purchaser's rendering of service to others.
-However, for information concerning the fact that purchases of food, medicine and other tangible personal property by business-operated hospitals or business-operated licensed nursing homes for retransfer to patients as an incident to service are subject to the Service Occupation Tax, see Subpart A of the Service Occupation Tax Regulations.
-Suppliers of purchasers of the kind referred to in the first sentence of this paragraph incur Retailers' Occupation Tax liability when they sell tangible personal property to any such purchaser at retail (i.e., for use or consumption by the purchaser or to be given away by the purchaser, and not for resale in any form as tangible personal property), provided that the tax does not apply to receipts received by the seller from sales of any kind made to any purchaser of this character who is able to qualify as a school.
-In excluding, from the measure of the tax, receipts received by the seller from sales of any kind to a school, the Act does not distinguish between business and nonprofit schools.
+1) Suppliers of educational, scientific, and similar institutions, associations, and organizations operated as "business" enterprises do not incur retailers' occupation tax liability when they sell tangible personal property to any such purchaser for resale either in connection with or apart from the purchaser's rendering of service to others.
+However, for information concerning the fact that purchases of food, medicine, and other tangible personal property by business-operated hospitals or business-operated, licensed nursing homes for retransfer to patients as an incident to service are subject to the Service Occupation Tax Act, see Subpart A of the Service Occupation Tax Regulations.
+(86 Ill.
+Adm.
+Code 140).
+Suppliers of purchasers of the kind referred to in the first sentence of this paragraph incur retailers' occupation tax liability when they sell tangible personal property to any such purchaser at retail (i.e., for use or consumption by the purchaser or to be given away by the purchaser, and not for resale in any form as tangible personal property), provided that the tax does not apply to receipts received by the supplier from sales of any kind made to any purchaser of this character who is able to qualify as a school.
+In excluding from the measure of the tax receipts received by the supplier from sales of any kind to a school, the Act does not distinguish between business and nonprofit schools.

 2) Nevertheless, while the Department recognizes that a purchaser may qualify as a school for exemption purposes notwithstanding the fact that the purchaser is organized and operated as a business enterprise, the Department takes the position that such a purchaser cannot be organized and operated exclusively for charitable or religious purposes if such purchaser is organized and operated as a business enterprise with a view to profit.

-r) Reporting – Records – Burden of Proof
+s) Reporting – Records – Burden of Proof

-2) The seller must maintain adequate books and records to sustain such deductions (see Subpart H of this Part).
+2) The seller must maintain adequate books and records to sustain such deductions.
+(See Subpart H of this Part).

-(Source: Amended at 24 Ill.
+(Source: Amended at 48 Ill.
 Reg.
-15104, effective October 2, 2000)
+10646, effective July 2, 2024)